lsst-dm/dmtn-056/index.rst

 Having these two different DataUnits for filters is necessary to make it possible to combine data from Visits taken with different filters.
 A PhysicalFilter may or may not be associated with a particular AbstractFilter.
+AbstractFilter is the only DataUnit not associated with either a Camera or a SkyMap.

 +----------------------+--------+-----------------------------------------+
 | *PhysicalSensor*                                                        |